archmagos/Makers-BNB/README.md

 # User Stories

    As a pirate
-   So that I can advertise my ships
+   So that I can advertise my ships,
    I want to be able to create a listing.

    As a pirate